getfem/getfem/doc/sphinx/source/userdoc/model_nonlinear_elasticity.rst

   {W} &= \gamma_1i_1( E) + \frac{\lambda}{2}i_2( E) + 8ci_3( E) - \frac{\gamma_1}{2} \log \det  C

+``Plane strain hyper-elasticity``

+previous models are valid in volumic domains.
+Corresponding plane strain 2D models can be obtained by restricting the stress tensor and the fourth order tensor :math:`\mathcal{A}` to their plane components.

 Add an nonlinear elasticity brick to a model
 ++++++++++++++++++++++++++++++++++++++++++++